 The Primary parent in California is the parent who has more time with the party’s children than does the other parent.
 However, there are some other effects that come into play when one parent has primary parent status.

 The Law Offices of Edward Misleh, APC is a Sacramento law firm, located in Sacramento, California that practices California family law, California divorce law, and California domestic violence.
 We represent clients in Sacramento, California and in Northern California with services they need and deserve when addressing California divorce, child custody, spousal support, child support, community property and domestic violence.
 Call now our Lawyer Hotline.
-We offer a free consultation to all new clients.
-Call now 916-443-1267 for your free consultation.
+Call now 916-443-1267.

 Primary Custodial Parent